-Rent is \$220 per annum (including GST) per Sandalwood Lot and is either paid initially and/or annually.
-See the "Fees and Other Costs" section of this PDS, page 29, for further details on this option.
+Rent is \$275 (including GST) per annum per Sandalwood Lot and is either paid initially and/or annually.
+See the "Fees and Other Costs" section of this PDS, page 32, for further details on this option.

 3.3 Grower's Obligations